 When Heinrich Bullinger met the Swiss Reformer Ulrich Zwingli in 1523, Heinrich’s life was affected profoundly.
 Young Heinrich was invited to accompany Zwingli on one of his speaking tours, and the legendary Reformer soon recognized Bullinger’s mastery of the Scriptures.
 At the time, neither man realized that the young protégé would one day fill as important a role in the Reformation as did Zwingli himself.

 In 1528, Heinrich Bullinger accepted his first pastorate in a village church at Hausen, near Kappel.
 The position was part-time but helped Bullinger develop his pulpit skills.
 At the same time, his father, Heinrich, Sr., embraced Reformed theology and began to preach it from his own pulpit.
-He married his common-law wife, Anna, and his commitment to the study of Scripture grew.
 However, the resistance from his parishioners was harsh and immediate, forcing the elder Bullinger to resign.
 In an ironic twist, young Heinrich became the new pastor of his father’s church and continued the reformation of the parish that his father had started.

-In 1529, at the age of 25, Bullinger married Anna Adischwyler, a devoted proponent of Reformation theology in her own right.
+In 1529, at the age of 25, Bullinger married his common-law wife, Anna Adischwyler, a devoted proponent of Reformation theology in her own right.
 Together they had 11 birth children and adopted many others.
 Remarkably, all six of their sons became Reformed ministers.
 Roman Catholic resistance had become violent, and in 1531 Zwingli was killed.
 Within days, Bullinger was asked to fill the empty pulpit Zwingli had left, and soon Heinrich Bullinger was recognized as the new leader of the Swiss Reformation.